agamdua/config_files/README.md

 ---
 My vim configuration relies on the fantastic [Vundle](https://github.com/gmarik/Vundle.vim) to manage plugins.

+Copy the .vimrc file to your home directory or:

+`$ ln -s ~/Developer/config_files/.vimrc ~/.vimrc`

+Now,

 1. Clone vundle: `$ git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

 2. Now, run vim: `$ vim` (Replace vim with the alias if you use one).